Management Forum Logo

 This course will cover:

-Regulatory requirements for AI-enabled medical devices
+Regulatory requirements for AI-based medical devices

 • Notified body initiatives

-• Clinical considerations
+• Clinical evaluation

 • Scope